optakt/flow-dps/docs/introduction.md

 It is worth noting that a block in Flow does not include the resulting execution state of the block execution.

 In order for consensus nodes to seal blocks, they must commit to the execution result of a block after it is executed and verified.
+A block can be sealed after it has been executed by the execution nodes and the execution result has been verified by a sufficient number of verification nodes.

 #### Block Formation